ByronMattingly2015/byronmattingly2015.github.io/index.md

 The second volume–which can be read independently or in sequence with the first–should be invaluable for its discussion of DC motors.
 These two volumes give future students the skills they need to develop new applications of embedded systems in the design of computation-based devices in Chemistry, Physics, and Biology, leading to new scientific and commercial products.

-As a bonus, Mattingly's books shows how to write elegant, well-documented Python code.
+As a bonus, Mattingly's books show how to write elegant, well-documented Python code.

 ---
 **About the Author**   <br/>